-- Unit by unit assessment of 2 main units - Folio of work sent to SQA for external assessment - 2 hour SQA written exam analysing the work of studied artists and designers - Final award graded A to D
+- Expressive and Design folios sent to SQA in May for external assessment - 2-hour SQA written exam analysing the work of artists and designers - Final award graded A to D

 All pupils will complete homework in order to reinforce and develop learning, understanding and skills.
 Homework will vary and include researching and developing ideas through drawing and other media.
 Pupils will also receive written homework and revision tasks for practice exam questions.